-- Cost control – Over-filling increases cost per unit and decreases margin.
+• Cost control – Overfilling increases the cost per unit and decreases margins.
 Under-filling can cause expensive recalls.

-For system like the ones from Antares Vision Group, the fill level inspection system is designed to detect the right filling level inside the bottle, eliminating containers that do not comply with regulations.
+For systems like those from Antares Vision Group, the fill level inspection system is designed to detect the correct filling level inside the bottle, eliminating containers that do not comply with regulations.
 The beverage sector, with its mix of glass, PET, HDPE, metal cans and variable formats, presents a complex environment.

 Variations in packaging and format